Easy Béarnaise Sauce

 Raw Egg: The heat from the butter is used to cook the egg yolks.
 So there are no raw egg concerns!

-Storage: It’s best to serve your Béarnaise sauce immediately.
-Once refrigerated, the sauce will harden (like butter) and reheating the sauce can cause it to separate.
+How To Store: It’s best to serve your Béarnaise immediately.
+Once refrigerated, the sauce will harden (like butter) and reheating the sauce will quickly cause it to separate.
 However, if you have some that needs storing, just put it in a Tupperware and store it in the fridge.
 Then you can use it like butter on toast.

-Try Reheating It: If you want to try to reheat your leftover Béarnaise, you’ll need to pull out a double boiler (or a glass bowl fitted over a pot of boiling water).
-Simmer the sauce over medium heat in your double boiler and add a splash of tarragon vinegar.
+Try Reheating It: It’s risky, but if you want to try to reheat your leftover Béarnaise sauce, you’ll need to pull out your double boiler again.
+Simmer the sauce over medium heat, adding a splash of tarragon vinegar.
 Give it a few moments to start melting and once it has – Whisk!
 Whisk!
 WHISK!
 As soon as it has returned to normal consistency (runny mayonnaise), remove it from the heat and serve!

 Nutrition